Tvalley71/dantherm/README.md

 ![Skærmbillede fra 2025-02-09 14-49-25](https://github.com/user-attachments/assets/2fad1928-d028-45cb-9bea-147944adf2ab)

-## >>> The remaining sections are work in progress, planned for version 0.5.0

 ## Integration enhancements

 The integration enhances the control of Dantherm ventilation units by introducing **Home Mode**, **Boost Mode**, **Eco Mode**, and a **Calendar Function** for advanced scheduling and automation.
 These features ensure efficient operation based on both **schedules** and **various triggers**, providing a comfortable and energy-efficient environment.

 ### Home Mode 🏡
-Home Mode allows for automatic adjustments based on a **Home Mode Trigger**, ensuring efficient ventilation when you are unexpectedly home.
+Home Mode allows for automatic adjustments based on a **Home Mode Trigger**, ensuring efficient ventilation when you are home.

 - **Home Mode Switch**: This must be **enabled** for Home Mode to activate.
 - **Trigger-Based Activation**: If Home Mode is **enabled** and the **Home Mode Trigger** is active, the operation of the unit switches to the **Home Operation Selection**.